BART to Antioch FAQ

 What is eBART and BART to Antioch?

 eBART is the project to build a new rail system that continues transit service from BART's Pittsburg/Bay Point Station to Antioch.
 This rail system uses standard gauge (4’-8 ½”) track with state-of-the art Diesel Multiple Unit (DMU) Vehicles.
-Once opened, the service will be called BART to Antioch.
+Once opened, the service became known as BART to Antioch.

-When will Pittsburg Center and Antioch Station be open for service?
+When did the Pittsburg Center and Antioch Stations open for service?

-The hours of operation will be the same as the existing BART System.
-The BART QuickPlanner will have the exact schedule as we get closer to the opening date.
+The hours of operation are the same as the existing BART System.
+The BART QuickPlanner has the exact schedule.

 Peak Commute Direction